tomming/rubyonrail/README.markdown

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally document whatever steps are unnecessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version (branch version)

 * System dependencies